johnodonnell123/johnodonnell123.github.io/pages/page_groupby.md

 </p>

 ## Grouping the Wells by DSU:
 To apply an aggregation function to wells in a DSU they all need to have some sort of flag to denote which DSU they belong to.
 This is a project of its own in terms of complexity and length, I will only cover the workflow at a high level here.
 In short, we want to give a unique name to all wells that share the same township, range, and two section numbers.
-The source code for completing this task can be found [here](broken), this is the logic behind the program.
+The source code for completing this task can be found [here](broken).
+This is the logic behind the program.
 - For each well we have a surface hole and bottom hole latitude and longitude (shown in yellow)
 - The `utm` package in Python can be used to convert lat/long into xy coordinates (meters)
-- For each well two new XYs are calculated for distances that are 25% and 75% of the distance between our two points (yielding points in each section, shown in green)
+- For each well, two new XYs are calculated for distances that are 25% and 75% of the distance between our two points (yielding points in each section, shown in green)
 - These XYs are converted back to Latitude and Longitude, and finally converted to Township, Range, and Section
-- All wells that share the exact same township and range are grouped together, within these groupings all wells that have two points that have two section numbers in common are given a unique name.
+- All wells whose center (green) points share the same township and range are grouped together, within these groupings all wells that have two points that have section numbers in common are given a unique name.
 - Their DSU name is a combination of one of the well names as and the two section numbers

 <p align = 'center'>
   <img src="/images/GroupBy/Calculated Coordinates.PNG?raw=true" height = "50%" width = "50%">
 </p>

+<p align = 'center'>
   ### Our headers DataFrame now contains a DSU tag
-<p align = 'center'>
   <img src="/images/GroupBy/DSU name preview.PNG?raw=true" height = "50%" width = "50%">
 </p>